Sathwika06-gif/Dynamic-Weather-Dashboard/README.md

 4. Run the project
     1. Open Directly in Browser (Quick Test)

-           This is the simplest way to check your project quickly.
+           1.This is the simplest way to check your project quickly.
-           Just double-click the index.html file.
+           2.Just double-click the index.html file.
-           It will open in your default web browser.
+           3.It will open in your default web browser.

     Pros- Works for static files, but some API features (like Geolocation) might not work properly without a server.